What is Asset Location? (And How It Can Help You)

 Investment Taxes

-*As a rule of thumb, the more tax-inefficient an asset is, the more tax you will pay on it every year if it is in a taxable account.
+As a rule of thumb, the more tax-inefficient an asset is, the more tax you will pay on it every year if it is in a taxable account.
+By having an idea of the tax efficiency of each type of investment, you will be able to determine which account will help that asset grow the most in its lifetime.

 Finding the Right Fit

 The goal of asset location is to help increase your after-tax returns.
-There are a couple of general rules that should help guide you.
+There are a couple of general rules that should guide you.

-Put the most tax-inefficient investments in tax-deferred or tax-exempt accounts.
+The second rule is to put the most tax-inefficient investments in tax-deferred or tax-exempt accounts.

-• In the case of high-turnover stocks or stock mutual funds, these are best in a tax-deferred account like a 401(k) or traditional IRA.
+For example, if you have high-turnover stocks or stock mutual funds, these are best in a tax-deferred account like a 401(k) or traditional IRA.

-• Growth stocks, growth stock mutual funds and growth stock ETFs in tax-exempt accounts.
+• Growth stocks, growth stock mutual funds, and growth stock ETFs in tax-exempt accounts.

 Previous Post